anhminhnguyen3110/edtech-be/README.md

 - The **Notifier** service communicates with the teacher, sending real-time updates about the status of their request.
 - If the generation process is successful, the teacher is informed that the PowerPoint has been saved and is ready for download.
 If errors occur, detailed information about the failure is sent back to the teacher.

-# Intelligent Educational QA Assistant (High-level Architecture)
+# Intelligent Educational Question Answering Assistant (High-level Architecture)

 ![image.png](images/image%206.png)

-This architecture is designed to build a **Intelligent Educational QA Assistant** for the education domain, using a **Retrieval-Augmented Generation (RAG)** approach.
+This architecture is designed to build a **Intelligent Educational Question Answering Assistant** for the education domain, using a **Retrieval-Augmented Generation (RAG)** approach.
 The design integrates several advanced techniques, including **HyDE**, **CRAG**, and **Fusion RAG**, to enhance the system's ability to handle complex queries and provide accurate, domain-specific responses.
 Below is an explanation of the workflow and components involved in this architecture:

 ### 1. Query Handling and Expansion